 The main square of Sabana Grande, officially named Plaza de Recreo José A. Busigó, is surrounded by a number of historic buildings with unique architectural styles.
-The oldest building in the town is the San Isidro Labrador and Santa Maria de la Cabeza Church, constructed in 1844, which preserves the neoclassical features of the facade, free standing dome, and tower.
+The oldest building in the town is the San Isidro Labrador and Santa María de la Cabeza Church, constructed in 1844, which preserves the neoclassical features of the facade, free-standing dome, and tower.
 Nearby is the San Isidro Parish House and Logia Igualdad, a Masonic lodge.
-Sabana Grande has the island’s only Masonic cemetery.
+Sabana Grande has the Island’s only Masonic cemetery.

-Next to the pink City Hall building is a mint-green Spanish Colonial building locally known as the "Famous Corner," featuring an elegant wooden balcony that goes around the entire second floor.
+Next to the pink City Hall building is a mint-green Spanish colonial building locally known as the "Famous Corner," featuring an elegant wooden balcony that goes around the entire second floor.
 Also located around the square are the Twin Houses, also known as the Castillo Residence, two identical Spanish colonial homes with elaborate detailing and brightly colored facades.
 The most famous house in Sabana Grande is Casa Barco, or the Boat House, a prairie-style mansion shaped roughly like a ship, with a wide and majestic entrance and notable Art Deco details, designed by Puerto Rican architect Rafael Bofill in 1926.

-On the square there is also a monument to the fallen Puerto Rican soldiers of World War II and the Korean War, an acoustic shell decorated in murals, and a statue of the most famous petate weaver of the town, Doña Monserrate Montalvo.
+On the square, there is also a monument to the fallen Puerto Rican soldiers of World War II and the Korean War, an acoustic shell decorated in murals, and a statue of the most famous petate weaver of the town, Doña Monserrate Montalvo.

 Susúa State Forest

-For some outdoor fun visit Susúa State Forest, a subtropical forest with recreational facilities, campgrounds, and visitors center.
-It's 3,240 acres are located on the foothills of the Central Mountain Range of Puerto Rico and is a transitional forest between the Guanica Dry Forest on the south and the Maricao humid forest to the north.
-Visitors can spot rare birds and native trees throughout the woods as well as red bats, the only native mammal of the island.
+For some outdoor fun visit Susúa State Forest, a subtropical forest with recreational facilities, campgrounds, and visitors' center.
+Its 3,240 acres are located on the foothills of the central mountain range of Puerto Rico and is a transitional forest between the Guánica Dry Forest on the south and the Maricao humid forest to the north.
+Visitors can spot rare birds and native trees throughout the woods as well as red bats, the only native mammal of the Island.